 The Company has loans and bonds linked to the CPI.
-The rise in the CPI which characterized 2022 continued also during the Report Period in which the CPI rose by 1.08% and led to an increase in the Company's financing costs.
-Conversely, the Company's income-producing real estate in Israel, which as of the report date is estimated at approx. NIS 31.4 billion, is leased under index-linked lease agreements, and from an economic point of view, the Company sees this as long-term inflationary protection.
+The rise in the CPI which characterized 2022 continued also during the Report Period in which the CPI rose by 2.46% and led to an increase in the Company's financing costs.
+Conversely, the Company's income-producing real estate in Israel, which as of the report date is estimated at approx. NIS 33.6 billion, is leased under index-linked lease agreements, and from an economic point of view, the Company sees this as long-term inflationary protection.
 Consequently, as a rule, a rise in the CPI results in an increase in the Company's revenues from the lease of properties in Israel and an increase in the fair value of these properties accordingly.
-Furthermore, a majority of the lease contracts in Norway in the data centers sector are fully or partially linked to the Norwegian CPI.

-Due to the said rise in inflation, the Bank of Israel raised the interest rate several times during 2022-2023, such that as of the Report Release Date, the interest rate is 4.75%7.
+Due to the said rise in inflation, the Bank of Israel raised the interest rate several times during 2022-2023, such that as of the Report Release Date, the interest rate is 4.75% (in July 2023, the Monetary Committee decided to leave the interest rate unchanged at 4.75%).
 The Company funds its operations mainly by fixed-interest loans, and the amount of variable-interest loans is negligible.
 As a result, exposure to changes in short-term interest is low.